addy118/fairshare/README.md

 - Everyone stays updated with the transactions.

 3. **Simplify Settlements with Smart Splits**
-   FairShare’s algorithm calculates the most efficient way to settle up.
+   Fairshare’s algorithm calculates the most efficient way to settle up.

 4. **Two-way payment confirmation**
    Payment is marked as done in the group for all only after both the end users acknowledge it.